Emily Ratajkowski Celebrates Summer In A Giant Hat And A Tiny Bikini Top

 Emily Ratajkowski added a new fashion element to the mix in her latest Instagram post, and she’s looking super chic.
-She wore an unusually large hat that’s wider than her shoulders, and matched it with a super small polka-dot bikini.
-The black-and-white photo made the bikini top pop, and gave her newest post an air of sophistication.
-She wore some thick hoop earrings and a thin choker necklace, and completed her look with heavy mascara.
+She wore an unusually large hat that’s wider than her shoulders and matched it with a super small polka-dot bikini.
+The black-and-white photo made the bikini top pop and gave her newest post an air of sophistication.
+She wore some thick hoop earrings and a thin choker necklace and completed her look with heavy mascara.
 As August draws to an end, the picture is a great way to celebrate the spirit of summer.

 Her fans really loved the polka-dot top and extra-large hat.
-One user said that “You make summer,” as someone else simply just said “Woah.”

 The model-actress is hard at work promoting her Inamorata swimwear line, which offers some of the most revealing bikinis and one-pieces available.
 While the line is available in solid colors and polka dots, she also released an elevated take with snakeskin patterned swimsuits which she recently modeled for her fans.